-Lenny (Laudalino, his Portuguese name) loves this dish, and it is comfort food for him.
-While he was in Boston last week, his mother sent him home with a container of traditional Ervilhas com Ovos Portuguesa: Portuguese Style Peas and Chorizo.
-Yes, he flew home with a plastic tub full of Portuguese stew.
-I guess it was time for me to finally fine tune this recipe and make it more often.
-Otherwise, the folks flying next to him are not going to be so surprised.
+Lenny loves this recipe, and it is pure comfort food for him.
+When he was in Boston last week, his mother sent him home with a container of traditional Ervilhas com Ovos Portuguesa that she made.
+Yep, he flew home with a big plastic tub full of Ervilhas com Ovos Portuguesa.
+I took this as a hint that it was time for me to finally fine-tune my recipe.

-Ervilhas com Ovos Portuguesa: Portuguese Style Peas and Chorizo
+Recipe: Ervilhas com Ovos Portuguesa: Portuguese Style Peas and Chorizo

-1/2 yellow onion, diced
+1 1/2 cup yellow onion, small dice

 kosher salt, to taste